Creative Practice: Observation, Imagination and Representation

 This creative writing and drama degree will develop your ability in two intertwined disciplines.
 The creative writing aspects of the course are designed to improve your mastery of the written word.
 You’ll learn to write concise and engaging creative pieces, from short stories and scripts to poetry and comedy sketches.
 You’ll be exposed to a wide range of writing styles and genres, expanding your skillset and experience of the creative landscape.

-As part of your drama training, you’ll nurture your abilities as a theatrical performer.
-You will take part in practical performance sessions, as well as delving into the social and historical contexts surrounding theatre past and present.
-You’ll study a range of works from modern literature and performance, which will feed into and inspire your creative process.
+As part of studying drama at degree level at Salford, you will develop and nurture your abilities as a theatre practioner and will have the opportunity to explore directing, devising as well as performing.
+You will take part in practical performance workshops, as well as delve into the socio-historical contexts of established theatre forms as well as contemporary theatre You’ll study a range of works from modern literature and performance, which will feed into and inspire your creative process.

 What’s more, you’ll be learning from established writers and theatre makers, joining a community who are enthusiastic and passionate about what they do.
 These leading experts are on hand to share their experiences and to teach you how to present your creative work with clarity and professionalism.